Tanzania national cricket team

 The Tanzania national cricket team is the men's team that represents Tanzania in international cricket.
 Cricket has been played in what is now Tanzania since 1890, and the national side first played in 1951.
 The Tanzania Cricket Association became an associate member of the International Cricket Council (ICC) in 2001, having previously been part of the East and Central Africa Cricket Conference, which was a member of the ICC in its own right.

 In April 2018, the ICC decided to grant full Twenty20 International (T20I) status to all its members.
-Therefore, all Twenty20 matches played between Tanzania and other ICC members since 1 January 2019 have been full T20Is.
+Therefore, all Twenty20 matches played between Tanzania and other ICC members since 1 January 2019 have had the T20I status.

 History

 Beginnings of cricket in Tanzania

 Cricket was first played in what is now Tanzania on the island of Zanzibar by the British Navy as recreation for the officers and crew.
 Cricket spread to Tanganyika after the British took over the League of Nations mandate in 1919.

 Cricket began to be concentrated mostly on the coast and on Zanzibar, with particular development in Dar-es-Salaam.
 The Indian population quickly took up the game and by the 1930s formed the majority of the players, with a significant European minority.